 We believe in partnering with our communities to better understand their needs and how we can best support them, and to amplify the value of organizations within them.
-We have key community and civil society partnerships community and civil society partnerships in each of our major business units.
+We have key community and civil society partnerships in each of our major business units.